ome828/pdsnd_github/README.md

 * chicago.csv, new_york_city.csv, washington.csv (included in .gitignore)
 * README.md

+### IDE
+Udacity supplies a workspace terminal and IDE on their Nanodegree portal so I used a mix of that IDE and Pycharm + Terminal on MacOS for this project.

 ### Credits
 Stack Overflow and many blog posts have helped me to complete this project.
 The links I consulted for my project are listed below: https://practicaldatascience.co.uk/data-science/how-to-find-the-most-common-value-in-a-pandas-column